open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 an [`InstrumentationScope`](../glossary.md#instrumentation-scope) instance which is stored on the created `Tracer`.

-The method MUST return the same instance when the caller requests _identical_ `Tracer`s.
-In such scenario, the returned `Tracer` MUST have the non-identifying fields' values (e.g. instrumentation scope attributes) assigned during the first _identical_ `Tracer` creation call.
+The first _identical_ `Tracer` MUST be associated with all (both identifying and non-identifying) passed parameters.
+Currently, it is a user error to create `Tracer`s with different non-identifying parameter values (e.g. instrumentation scope attributes) but the same identifying parameters.
+The SDK can handle such cases in its preferred way.
+However, it MUST be documented that the behavior may change in future releases, as this is currently an unsupported usage of the API.

 **Status**: [Development](../document-status.md) - The `TracerProvider` MUST
 compute the relevant [TracerConfig](#tracerconfig) using the